textileio/js-todo-demo/README.md

+**NOTICE: Please see https://github.com/textileio/js-exmaples for the most up-to-date JS examples using Textile tooling.**

 # Threads Todo Demo

 This project is Textile's take on the classic React todo app demo.
 It uses [Create React App](https://github.com/facebook/create-react-app) with Typescript, with [Semantic UI](https://react.semantic-ui.com) React components for styling, and [Mobx](https://mobx.js.org) for reactive state management.
 But most importantly, it uses Textile's [Threads Store API](https://github.com/textileio/js-threads-client) to create, store, manage, and distribute the underlying app data.
 The data is encrypted and pushed to IPFS via Threads, with only a few extra lines of code!